 A smiled tugged at his lips, flaring into a full-blown grin.
 "Yeah, I did."

 Joy burst inside of her, her happiness for him bringing a grin to her face.
-Tyler had done what had never been done before.
+Tyler did what had never been done before.
 He would now have a chance at a life of his own.
 They could be together.
 Forever.
 Her hand fluttered to her heart at her sudden clarity of what that truly meant.
 Whatever she had with Klaus, whether he lived or died, it would truly be over.

 "Aren't you happy?"

-His accusation thankfully yanked her back to reality and she eagerly threw her arms around his neck.
+His accusation thankfully yanked her back to reality and she threw her arms around his neck.
 "Of course I am.
 This is the best news I have had in months."

 Tyler held her for the briefest moment, his chin resting on her hair, before he thrust her away.
 "Now, tell me what happened while I was gone."

 Her happiness crumbled at his rejection of her affection.
-Fumbling for the right words, her thoughts a jumble of puzzle pieces, she tried to think of how best to tell him all that had happened since he left.
+Fumbling for the right words, her thoughts a jumble of puzzle pieces, she tried to think of how best to tell him all that happened since he left.